As the various issues caused by our use of fossil fuels come to light, more is being done to find suitable alternatives.

 6. Low Cost in Comparison To Fossil Fuels

-In comparison to drilling for oil or creating gas pipelines, the costs involved in collecting biomass fuels is extremely low.
+In comparison to drilling for oil or creating gas pipelines, the costs involved in collecting biomass fuels are extremely low.

-This low cost can also be passed onto consumers, whose energy bills can then no longer be dependent on issues like availability and the decisions of the companies who supply energy.
+This low cost can also be passed onto consumers, whose energy bills can then no longer be dependent on issues like availability and the decisions of the companies that supply energy.